Bruno Fernandes signs new Man Utd contract as he's rewarded with improved terms

 - 'I hoped fans would recognise themselves in it' - Why Nick Hornby's Fever Pitch remains as popular as ever

-Since signing in the 2020 January transfer window he has scored 49 goals and provided 39 assists in 117 appearances across all competitions.
+Since signing in the 2020 January transfer window, Bruno has scored 49 goals and provided 39 assists in 117 appearances across all competitions.

-The midfielder has not been prolific this season, with just the nine goals to his name so far this term, but it is understood the new deal better reflects his importance within the team.
+The midfielder has not been as prolific this season, with just the nine goals to his name, but it is understood the new deal better reflects his importance within the team.